Skip to main content

 There are several reasons why your credit score or FICO score may vary depending on where you look.

-While Rocket Money pulls your credit report and credit score from Experian to give you easy access to monitor your credit information, our team unfortunately doesn’t have direct access to your credit report or score to provide details or make changes.
+While Rocket Money pulls your credit report and credit score from Experian to give you easy access to monitor your credit information, different scoring models are used to determine creditworthiness.
+The main ones are FICO, VantageScore 3.0, and scores from the three major credit bureaus (Experian, Equifax, and TransUnion).

 Did this answer your question?